dandar28/MinesweeperEditorPlugin/README.md

   - The timer has no conditions for exiting while waiting for next actions.
   - At least, actions are properly skipped on game thread when the game session has been shut down, in order to prevent potential crashes and unwanted executions.

+- The FSM is overkill and YAGNI.
+It would not be needed actually.

+- The execution is not optimized.
+  - When a lot of cells are present, it could eventually lag.
+  - The recursive revelation of cells could be made faster.
+  - Sometimes certain operations are done even if unnecessary.

 ***

 ### Missing Scheduled Features (but not required)